-Layton Construction Company has implemented a 75 lbs. maximum lifting requirement for all employees and craft workers on any Layton Construction project.
-Proper training and lifting mechanics will help ensure that 75 lbs. can be lifted without injury, but generally the 50-75 lbs. range should be avoided as much as possible.
+Layton Construction Company has implemented a 75-pound maximum lifting restriction for all employees and craft workers on any Layton Construction project.
+Proper training and lifting mechanics will help ensure that 75 lbs. can be lifted without injury, and manual lifts of over 50 lbs. should be avoided as much as possible.
 In general materials weighing greater than 75 lbs. should be moved by carts, dollies, pallet jacks, forklifts, or crane/hoists.
 There may be special circumstances when individuals may have to manually move material weighing over 75 lbs.
 Anytime material greater than 75 lbs. is to be moved manually, hazards associated with the same should be discussed during the Daily Pre-Task Planning by each crew.